Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 How does the MIB work?

-The MIB removes uninsured vehicles from the roads by working with the police, DVLA and other agencies.
+The MIB removes uninsured vehicles and untraced drivers from the roads by working with the police, DVLA and other agencies.